Jialong-Jiang/TransCox-Sparse/README.md

 # Run a single demonstration with visualizations
 demo("quick_start", package = "TransCoxSparse")  # Simple demo takes about 3-5 minutes
-demo("reproduce_simulation.R", package = "TransCoxSparse")  # 100-run Monte Carlo simulation takes about 20-30 minutes
+demo("reproduce_simulation.R", package = "TransCoxSparse")  # 100-run Monte Carlo simulation takes about 1.5h

 # You can skip to the precomuted results by running the following code